-Eligible Technical Themes o Prevention of gender-based violence.
-Theme 1: Citizen Security Innovative citizen security, criminal governance, and community youth violence interventions. and Crime and Violence o Evidence-based interventions to improve learning on security as it relates to Prevention economic, environmental, and social outcomes, including migration in LAC.
-People-centered justice, ensuring services cater to all citizens, including those requiring reintegration assistance. o Justice and security sector interventions which foster an enabling environment for community violence prevention.
-Above includes violence against specific cohorts such as indigenous people, lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) people, and people from other marginalized populations. o New approaches to strengthen citizen commitment to democracy in the Theme 2: region.
-Democratic Innovative strategies in working with local partners to prevent or reverse backsliding and democratic backsliding in LAC. authoritarian resurgence o Innovative interventions to build citizen resilience to disinformation and misinformation. o Innovative strategies to understand the impact of digital authoritarianism on journalism, independent media outlets, and elections, considering both preventive and responsive stance.
-Effective, evidence-based approaches to reduce national and transnational Theme 3: corruption and promote transparency in LAC.
-Accountable, o Bottom-up accountability and transparency interventions seeking to reduce transparent, and corruption through the actions of the citizenry, civil society, media, and the effective private sector. governance: o Innovative strategies to raise awareness and increase accountability for meaningful and sustainable outcomes and highlight open justice methodologies and insights from people-centered justice programming.
+Eligible Technical Themes Theme 1: o Prevention of gender-based violence Citizen Security o Innovative citizen security, criminal governance, and community youth and Crime and violence interventions.
+Violence o Evidence-based interventions to improve learning on security as it relates to Prevention economic, environmental, and social outcomes, including migration in LAC. o People-centered justice, ensuring services cater to all citizens, including those requiring reintegration assistance.
+Justice and security sector interventions which foster an enabling environment for community violence prevention.
+Above includes violence against specific cohorts such as indigenous people, lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) people, and people from other marginalized populations.
+Theme 2: o New approaches to strengthen citizen commitment to democracy in the region.
+Democratic backsliding and Innovative strategies in working with local partners to prevent or reverse authoritarian democratic backsliding in LAC. resurgence Innovative interventions to build citizen resilience to disinformation and misinformation. o Innovative strategies to understand the impact of digital authoritarianism on journalism, independent media outlets, and elections, considering both preventive and responsive stance Theme 3: Effective, evidence-based approaches to reduce national and transnational corruption and promote transparency in LAC.
+Accountable, transparent, and Bottom-up accountability and transparency interventions seeking to reduce effective corruption through the actions of the citizenry, civil society, media, and the governance: private sector...
+Innovative strategies to raise awareness and increase accountability for meaningful and sustainable outcomes and highlight open justice methodologies and insights from people-centered justice programming.